Estimated reading time: 8 minutes

 We’ve followed the work of soil scientist Dr. Christine Jones for many years (because she’s amazing)!

-One of the things we’ve learned from her and found absolutely fascinating is the importance of multi-species groundcovers.
+One of the things we’ve learned from her and found fascinating is the incredible role that multi-species groundcovers play in soil health.

 The natural grasslands that once covered vast tracts of the Australian, North American, South American and sub-Saharan African continents – plus the ‘meadows’ of Europe – contained several hundred different kinds of grasses and forbs.